Find out about the skills and qualifications you'll need to get into the energy and utilities sector - and how to find the ideal graduate job

 What skills do employers want?

-You will need to show:
+In general you will need to show:

-- the ability to work in a team, and manage projects, budgets and people.
+- the ability to work in a team and manage projects, budgets and people

 Where can I get work experience?

 This sector has an established tradition of sponsorship and sandwich placements that give you the chance to spend a year of your degree in a paid industrial internship.
 Find out whether this option is available when choosing your university and course by asking the institution.